-Things have changed since then and so did our expectations in the same timespan.
-Instead of a pair of cans capable of reproducing sound waves, we’re looking for the latest state of the art technology that will allow you to enjoy the latest Kendrick Lamar track.
+Things have changed since then, and so did our expectations in the same period.
+Instead of a pair of cans capable of reproducing sound waves, we’re looking for state-of-the-art technology to allow you to enjoy the latest Kendrick Lamar track.

-The innovative THX technology is present with this model as well, which makes the product a great fit for audiophiles that just enjoy watching their favorite movie with the volume set to the max.
+The innovative THX technology is also present with this model, which makes the product a great fit for audiophiles that enjoy watching their favorite movie with the volume set to the max.
 They’re also good for gaming and music listening, but they surely excel when movie scenes are in question.

-If you thought the speakers are enormous, then you don’t want to hear the size of the subwoofer.
-Standing at whooping 11.9×11.1×10.4 inches this may be one of the biggest reasons why someone wouldn’t consider this product among the best PC speakers available on the market.
-Gigantic size means out of this world sound volume and this is also true with this rogue Logitech model.
+If you thought the speakers were enormous, you don’t want to hear the size of the subwoofer.
+Standing at a whopping 11.9 x 11.1 x 10.4 inches, this may be one of the biggest reasons why someone wouldn’t consider this product among the best PC speakers available on the market.
+Gigantic size means out-of-this-world sound volume, which is also true with this rogue Logitech model.

-The Logitech Z623 is one nasty PC speaker ready to make your LED screen shatter if you turn it up to the max.
-It provides 35 watts of pure sound energy on both satellite speakers and a 130 watts coming from the subwoofer.
-This is enough to power up an entire party in your backyard and the best part is that you won’t notice any distortion.
+The Logitech Z623 is a system of PC speakers ready to make your LED screen shatter if you turn it up to the max.
+It provides 35 watts of pure sound energy on both satellite speakers and 130 watts from the subwoofer.
+This is enough to power up an entire party in your backyard, and the best part is that you won’t notice any distortion.

 It’s a tough call deciding on which are the best PC speakers currently available as you need to take into consideration various factors from sound imaging to price to value ratio, but it seems like other items on this list will need to step up their game to take down the Z623 200 Watt speaker system created by Logitech from the top spot in our hearts.

-Finally, one affordable product on our best PC speakers list that won’t cost you hundreds of dollars and you’ll still get that high-quality sound you’re after.
+Finally, one affordable product on our best PC speakers list won’t cost you hundreds of dollars, and you’ll still get that high-quality sound you’re after.

 Coming from a line of wildly successful desktop speakers in the likes of its less powerful Z50 and Z150 predecessors, the Z200 Stereo option created by Logitech is a quality solution for both gamers and audiophile beginners that just want to take their music experience to the next level, but aren’t ready to spend that much money on their equipment.

-There’s no Bluetooth connectivity option, so you’ll need to use a cable to play music from your phone, which strongly affects the portability aspect this product has to offer.
-They’re not the most functional pair of PC speakers, but they’ll do the trick because the quality of built helps the drivers on the inside create a distortion-free sound capable of reaching high volume levels.
+There’s no Bluetooth connectivity option, so you’ll need to use a cable to play music from your phone, which strongly affects this product’s portability.
+They’re not the most functional pair of PC speakers, but they’ll do the trick because the quality of the build helps the drivers on the inside create a distortion-free sound capable of reaching high volume levels.

-You may experience slight problems when playing heavy bass music, but you can always reduce the bass level using the knob we mentioned earlier on and trust me when I say how you’ll need to put these two drivers through a lot to make them squeak.
+You may experience slight problems when playing heavy bass music, but you can always reduce the bass level using the knob we mentioned earlier, and trust me when I say you’ll need to put these two drivers through a lot to make them squeak.

-Without a subwoofer to power up the low-frequency range, you’re left with a tone control option located on the right side of the right speaker, which will allow you to emphasize either the low or mid and high pitched sounds.
+Without a subwoofer to power up the low-frequency range, you’re left with a tone control option on the right speaker’s right side, which will allow you to emphasize the low or mid, and high-pitched sounds.
 This is a great way to prepare yourself for different types of possible usage like gaming, movies, and music.

-When talking about cheap solutions this is the product leading the pack, but if you have a slightly bigger budget of let’s say 100$, feel free to explore some of the other options on our list.
+When talking about cheap solutions, this is the product leading the pack, but if you have a slightly bigger budget of 100$, feel free to explore some of the other options on our list.

-Those of you that just want an audio outlet that will look good next to their pc screen, this model will do the trick and you’ll even be able to watch movies with them and play some of your favorite games without noticing any crackling sound.
-This is probably the best-wired speaker you can get for under $30 and it’s always a positive they’re coming from a trusted brand like Logitech.
+For those of you that just want an audio outlet that will look good next to their pc screen, this model will do the trick and you’ll even be able to watch movies with them and play some of your favorite games without noticing any crackling sound.
+This is probably the best-wired speaker you can get for under $30, and it’s always a positive they’re coming from a trusted brand like Logitech.

 The important thing when looking for any type of new product to add to your audiophile collection is to stay open to items that may fall into a different category.
 That’s why we’ve scraped the web for professional solutions as well.
 This wouldn’t be a list of the best PC speakers if we failed to include all available options.